saltstack/salt/doc/topics/tutorials/starting_states.rst

 now watching 3 states instead of just one.
 The watch statement does the same thing as require, making sure that the other states run before running the state with a watch, but it adds an extra component.
-The ``watch`` statement will run the state's watcher function if any of the watched states changed anything.
+The ``watch`` statement will run the state's watcher function for any changes to the watched states.
 So if the package was updated, the config file changed, or the user uid modified, then the service state's watcher will be run.
 The service state's watcher just restarts the service, so in this case, a change in the config file will also trigger a restart of the respective service.